-The mid-session examination tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
+The mid-session examination is arranged in week 8 during lecture hour.
+You will be grouped into two groups.
+Details on which group you are in will be sent to you after the collation of the attendance list.
+It tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
 Questions may be drawn from any course material up to the end of week 6.
 It will definitely contain numerical and analytical questions.
 Marks will be assigned according to the correctness of the responses.